-I’ve actually been on a crazy simple syrup quick lately, making batches of it and mixing it into plain soda water.
+I’ve actually been on a crazy simple syrup kick lately, making batches of it and mixing it into plain soda water.
 Cinnamon simple syrup is my new favorite.

 But strawberry vanilla is a close second.
 Especially when mixed with vodka.

 As you know, I’ll take any opportunity to utilize conversation hearts that I can.
 And my heart straws!

 This cocktail is sweeter than the cocktails I usually make, but it’s easy to control the level of sweetness by simply adding more soda water into the glass to top it off.
 Or vodka… Whatever you choose.
 Anyway, I think you need to go with something a little sweeter on Valentine’s Day.
 Don’t you imagine love potions being super sweet and really delicious?
 This love potion cocktail needs to fit the bill!

 You may or may not know that I am a big Valentine’s Day fan, but mainly because I am a marketer’s dream (funny that I work in marketing, too…) and can’t get enough of the pink and red decor, hearts, and chocolate.
 Chris and I get each other cards, but we don’t do gifts and we generally don’t go out to dinner on the actual day.
 I prefer to wait for another evening and just use it as an excuse for a delicious meal out.